ghi-electronics/Documentation/software/due/library.md

 code sample
 ```

->[!Note] On SC13 devices only: The I2C pins are different on BrainPad Pulse vs FEZ boards.
+> [!NOTE] On SC13 devices only: The I2C pins are different on BrainPad Pulse vs FEZ boards.
 PB15 is used to determine how I2C should work.
 Pay attention to the state of PB15 on power up, Pulse has it pulled up through 10k resistor.

 ---